 254. Q. What is necessary to make a good Communion?

-A. To make a good Communion it is necessary to be in the state of grace and to be fasting for one hour from food and all drinks, except water.
+A. To make a good Communion it is necessary to be in the state of sanctifying grace, to have a right intention, and to obey the laws of fasting.
+(See Q. 257.)